-- Traveller’s Cheque: This type of cheque can be used by foreigners on a vacation in place of hard cash.
+- Traveller’s Cheque: It can be used by foreigners on a vacation in place of hard cash.
 These are issued by one bank and can be encashed in the form of currency at a different bank in a foreign location/country.
 Traveller’s cheques don’t have an expiry date and can be used at later date.

 Read in detail: Types of Cheque

 How to Cancel a Cheque

 To cancel a cheque, you just need to strike two lines across the cheque and write the word “CANCELLED” across it.
 You don’t need to sign the cancelled cheque.
 It only works as proof that you have an account in the bank.
 There is the account holder’s name, branch name and address, account number, and MICR code on the cheque which is enough to submit as proof.